ownport/kvlite/README.rst

 kvlite
 ======

 kvlite is small library for storing documents in SQL databases.
 At the moment supported MySQL and SQLite.
 A document can be string, list/tuple or dictionary.
-But of course it possible to define own serialization to store data in kvlite database.
+Default serialization is based on cPickleSerializer methods but of course it is possible to define own serialization to store data in kvlite database.

 A collection is a group of documents stored in kvlite, and it can be thought of as roughly the equivalent of a  table in a relational database.